 - Your elbow pain radiates down to your forearm or wrist or up toward your shoulder

 - Your elbow pain worsens despite the use of home remedies

 Our elbow doctors understand that pain can keep you from living life to the fullest.
-To schedule an appointment with one of our elbow specialists, call (865) 546-2663 for our UT Medical Center and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.
+To schedule an appointment with one of our elbow specialists, call (865) 546-2663 for our UT Research Park and Sevierville offices, (865) 218-9300 for our West Knoxville office, or request an appointment online.

 Exceptional Care at University Orthopaedic Surgeons

 Our years of experience and advanced training devoted to the care of orthopaedic issues, including those of the elbow, make us who we are, but our compassionate care of our patients is what makes us dedicated to you.
-Our elbow specialists at University Orthopaedic Surgeons, Dr. Andrew Harris, Dr. Michael Kern, Dr. Joshua Moss, and Dr. Richard Smith, are unparalleled experts in accurately diagnosing and effectively treating elbow injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.
+Our elbow specialists at University Orthopaedic Surgeons, Dr. Andrew Harris, Dr. Michael Kern, and Dr. Joshua Moss, are unparalleled experts in accurately diagnosing and effectively treating elbow injuries and conditions in a broad range of patients, and they continuously strive to exceed our patients' expectations in the delivery of care.

-To consult with a University Orthopaedic Surgeons elbow surgeon, please request an appointment online or call (865) 546-2663 for our UT Medical Center and Sevierville offices or (865) 218-9300 for our West Knoxville office.
+To consult with a University Orthopaedic Surgeons elbow surgeon, please request an appointment online or call (865) 546-2663 for our UT Research Park and Sevierville offices or (865) 218-9300 for our West Knoxville office.